All Episodes

 So I'm one of the very lucky few that has come out of this.

-And so uh mine was July 13th, I've gotten seven months beyond that.
+I've gotten seven months beyond that.

-Uh some of the guys, uh one of the guys was January, uh, there was a guy in March.
+Some of the guys, one of the guys was January.

-So my uh seven um samurai survivors here, people that have have literally gutted it through uh incredible pain to then collapse and end up going to an emergency room, all because there was no level of diagnoses within their life that they had that cancer, and these are all slow-growing cancers, including the skin cancer this guy had.
+So my seven samurai survivors here, people that have literally gutted it through incredible pain to then collapse and end up going to an emergency room, all because there was no level of diagnoses within their life that they had that cancer.

 And when they find out, as most often these researchers do, these scientists do, that those experts are wrong, then they set out to prove them wrong and where, why, and how.

-So in that sense, I'm a I'm a science scientist.
+So in that sense, I'm a scientist.

-Then you ask yourself the questions that you know right now you can't answer, and you write them all down.
+Then you ask yourself the questions that you know right now you can't answer and you write them all down.

-So you have 10 or 12, you don't have to get very extensive in this because they'll change almost instantly.
+You don't have to get very extensive in this because they'll change almost instantly.

-And then you survey all parts of the field to see where there is knowledge that makes sense, and to learn to pick up the jargon, because every every one of these places has a huge level of jargon that you've got to um uh learn as you go along on this.
+And then you survey all parts of the field to see where there is knowledge that makes sense and to learn to pick up the jargon.

 Sorry about the lighting, guys.